modbas/mad76/doc/teachpython/teachpython.md

         -   `<argument1>, <argument2>, ...` is a list of arguments
             passed to the function

-    -   The function body is indented by the `TAB` keyword
+    -   The function body is indented by the `TAB` key

     -   The function body contains the statements to be executed when the function is called

     -   `hello_world` is a function that prints a greeting message

-    -   `hello` is a function that takes a name as a parameter and prints a personalized greeting
+    -   `hello` is a function that takes a name as an argument and prints a personalized greeting

     -   The `if __name__ == "__main__":` block ensures that the